pip-services/pip-services-docs/content/en/net/commons/run/_index.md

 #### [FixedRateTimer](fixed_rate_timer)
 Timer that is triggered in equal time intervals.
-It has a symmetric cross-language implementation and is often used by Pip.Services toolkit to perform periodic processing and cleanup in microservices.
+It has a symmetric cross-language implementation and is often used by the Pip.Services toolkit to perform periodic processing and cleanup in microservices.

 #### [Notifier](notifier)